Amanita arenicola

 Amanita arenicola, commonly known as the beach-loving ringless amanita, is a species of mushroom-forming fungus in the family Amanitaceae.
 It is characterized by its gray cap, white stipe with wart-like protrusions, and affinity for sandy shores.
-Similar to A. vaginata, it lacks a ring on its stem.
-It can be found on America's Atlantic coastlines.
+A. arenicola lacks an annulus on its stipe, and has been found in Quintana Roo, Mexico, as well as the British Virgin Islands and Puerto Rico.

 Taxonomy

 Amanita arenicola was first described by mycologists Orson K. Miller Jr. and Jean D. Lodge in 2000, based on a series of specimens found along the coast of Puerto Rico and the Virgin Islands.
 They were placed in the Amanita sect.
 Vaginatae due to the absence of a partial veil and the plicate-striate margin present along the cap.

 The specific epithet arenicola means 'beach' and 'dweller'.
 A. arenicola is commonly known as the 'beach-loving ringless amanita', due to its distinctive lack of a ring and its presence in coastal areas.